 Food returns are recorded separately by meal and component and the outcomes are used for future menu planning.

-Are the portion sizes resp. serving quantities calculated correctly?
-Which dishes or components are less popular and cause larger quantities of returns?
+Are the portion sizes calculated correctly?
+Which dishes are less popular and cause larger quantities of returns?
 Controlling the food returns provides a basis for optimising menu planning, preparation and presentation.

 Unavoidable waste is made available for energy utilization.